Email Reply Prompts: Inbox Triage in Minutes

 Best for

-• Heavy email inboxes
+• Heavy inboxes (50+ emails a day)

-• External / client communication
+• External and client communication

-• Customer support responses
+• Customer-support responses

 • Founders managing investor and partner threads

-• Recovering from a 2-week inbox bankruptcy
+• Recovering from a two-week inbox bankruptcy

 1. Triage incoming